Lightweight distribution server with a legion of dumb bots.

 The server runs on AppEngine and is the only communication point for any client or bot that wants to use Swarming.
 Clients send task requests to the server and receive a task ID.
 It's up to the client to poll the server to know when a task is done.

-The server uses its DB to store the tasks, the bots' state and stdout from the tasks.
+The server uses its DB to store the tasks, the bots' state and stdout/stderr from the tasks.
 It exposes the web frontend UI, client JSON REST API and bot JSON API.
-It uses OAuth2 (or optionally IP whitelisting) to authenticate clients.
+It uses OAuth2 (or optionally the IP allowlist) to authenticate clients.

 Task requests have a set of dimensions associated to it.
 It‘s the server that matches the request’s dimensions to find a bot which has the same set of dimensions.